gee-community/ee-LandsatLinkr/README.md

 var LLR_STEP = 4;
 ```

-2. This step will create 11 tasks in the EE Task tab, one for each year of analysis.
-Once they appear, run each task using the default settings.
+2. This step will create 11 tasks in the EE Task tab, one for each year of MSS imagery.
+Once they appear, run each task using the default export settings.
 This should take about an hour.

 3. Once the tasks are completed and you see 11 images named for each year in the `WRS1_to_WRS2` asset folder, you can move onto the next step.
-You can add these asset images to the map if you would like to check them.
+You can add these asset images to the map if you would like to view them.

 ### Script Step 5.
 Correlate the MSS to coincident TM images
-This step builds the relationship between MSS and TM images by finding MSS and TM coincident images (Landsat 4 had both sensors) and using this overlap to build a robust linear regression to link the two sensors.
-The resulting table of correlation coefficients (exported as an asset) contains the slope, intercept, and RMSE for each image pair within your tile (and for each band).
+This step builds the relationship between MSS and TM images by finding MSS and TM coincident images (Landsat 4 carried both sensors) and using this overlap to build a robust linear regression to link the two sensors.
+The resulting table of correlation coefficients (exported as an asset) contains the slope, intercept, and RMSE for each image pair within your tile footprint (and for each band).
 This step requires two tasks and takes about 45 minutes to run.

 1. Set LLR_STEP to 5 and run the script.
 ```js
 var LLR_STEP = 5;
 ```

-2. This step will create two tasks in the EE Task tab, one for to generate correlation coefficients `mss2TmCoefCol` and one to generate an offset image `medianOffset`.
-Once they appear, run each task using the default settings.
+2. This step will create two tasks in the EE Task tab, one to generate correlation coefficients `mss2TmCoefCol` and one to generate an offset image `medianOffset`.
+Once they appear, run each task using the default export settings.
 This should take about 45 minutes.

-3. Once the tasks are completed and you see two new assets in your project's asset folder (mss2TmCoefCol and mss_offset), you can move onto the next step.
+3. Once the tasks are completed and you see two new assets in your project's asset folder (`mss2TmCoefCol` and `mss_offset`), you can move onto the next step.

 ### Script Step 6.
 Harmonize MSS images to TM and export the corrected images
 This step harmonizes the WRS-1 MSS images to the TM time series using the coefficients calculated in the previous step.
 Note that Landsat Linkr doesn't harmonize the WRS-2 Landsat 4 and 5 images at all because there are coincident TM images which are preferred (except for 1993 when there are few TM images).
 This step should take a little over an hour to run.